All posts by A Green Mouse

 Spanish Story – A New Puppy

 Spanish Short Story for Children in the 3rd person, present tense.
-Video, Online Quiz + Worksheets.
+Video, Online Quiz + Gap-Fill Worksheet.

 Practice in the 3rd person Present Tense: